ugo-nzongani/Introduction-to-Quantum-Programming/README.md

 This repository is an introduction to quantum computing and programming (using the library Qiskit).
-It should provide beginner a basic understanding of the field.
+It should provide a basic understanding of the field to a beginner.

-Prerequisites: Linear algebra (orthonormal basis, vector, matrices), Python programming, Basic algorithmic
+Prerequisites: Linear algebra (orthonormal basis, vectors, matrices), Basic algorithmic and Python programming.